Rickyc14/NOKIA-Analysis/README.md

 |   2018-08-09   |     207.28     |     209.78     |      207.2      |      208.88      |  2 3 4 6 9 2 0 0  |        208.15        |

+> <em>From Apple-Amazon-Google-Analysis</em><br>
+> When trying to derive meaning from this type of collection, it's a good idea to focus on the <strong>closing stock price</strong>.
+Although it is not a good indicator on its own, visualizing it throughout many years can pose as a good representation of a company's success.

 <br><br>
 The graph below illustrates Nokia's <strong>closing stock price</strong> throughout the years.<br>